 In the event that your car needs to undergo a Freon recharge, it’s imperative that you know how much the car ac freon recharge service will cost and where you can have it done.

-Let’s start by stating that Freon, as it’s often referred, is a refrigerant brand, much like Kleenex is a facial tissue brand.
-R12, R134a, and the newest refrigerant type, R1234yf are the types of refrigerant used in AC systems.
+Let’s start by stating that Freon, as it’s often referred to, is a refrigerant brand, much like Kleenex is a facial tissue brand.
+R12, R134a, and the newest refrigerant type, R1234yf are the types of refrigerants used in AC systems.
 If your vehicle is older than 1995, you might have R12, which is very rare and hard to find now.

 However, to this day, people tend to call any type of refrigerant, “Freon”, and vice versa.
 So, just be aware that the term “Freon” is simply an alternate form of the word “refrigerant”.

 What’s the Price of an AC Freon Recharge?